 Synthetic biology is an emerging field of research that combines genetics, chemistry and engineering.
-Scientists working in synthetic biology design, build and test DNA to enable plants, animals and other organisms (e.g. bacteria, fungi, algae) to function in different ways.
-These organisms could then be used to help manage environmental and societal problems such as pollution, waste, land degradation and biodiversity loss.
+Scientists working in synthetic biology design, build, and test DNA to enable plants, animals and other organisms (e.g. bacteria, fungi, algae) to function in different ways.
+These organisms could then be used to help in the management of environmental and societal problems such as pollution, waste, land degradation and biodiversity loss.

 The CSIRO Synthetic Biology Future Science Platform has developed a range of synthetic biology techniques, such as genetic engineering, gene editing and gene marking.
 But what do Australians think about these techniques?
 Involving the public is a critical step in the development of any new technology.
-By understanding Australians' needs, researchers can develop technology that is both fit-for-purpose and helpful to the community.
+By understanding Australians' needs, researchers can develop technology that is both fit-forpurpose and impactful for the community.
 This brochure is part of a series that explores people's views towards several synthetic biology tools to help solve environmental, industrial and health challenges facing Australia.
-The full brochure series is available at:
+The full brochure series can be viewed at: www.csiro.au/synbiosurvey

-www.csiro.au/synbiosurvey

-We surveyed the Australian public, asking for their initial impressions on using synthetic biology to mark the genes of chickens:
+We surveyed the Australian public, asking for their initial impressions on using synthetic biology to manage invasive animal species: